Quick Answer

 What is the main reason pubs are empty?

 The primary cause is usually poor visibility and communication.
 Customers don't know what's happening at your pub.
 Secondary factors include atmosphere, value perception, and competition.
-Fixing visibility through social media and events typically increases footfall by 30-40%.
+Fixing visibility through social media and events typically lifts footfall.

 Which day of the week is usually quietest?

 Tuesday is typically the quietest day for most pubs, followed by Monday and Wednesday.
 Combat this with specific midweek offers, regular events like quiz nights, and targeted social media campaigns.
-The Anchor increased Tuesday revenue by 40% using these strategies.
+The Anchor saw weekday revenue lift ~20% using these strategies.

 How quickly will I see results?